aiven/devportal/docs/products/kafka/howto/set-kafka-parameters.rst

 Retrieve the customizable parameters with Aiven CLI
 ----------------------------------------------------------------

-Not all Aiven for Apache Kafka parameters are customizable, to retrieve the list use the following command:
+Not all Aiven for Apache Kafka parameters are customizable, to retrieve  the list of those parameters you can change use the following command:

 ::

     avn service types -v

-The output is the set of customizable parameters for all the services, browse to the ``kafka`` section to check the ones available for Aiven for Apache Kafka.
+The output is a set of customizable parameters for all the services, browse to the ``kafka`` section to check the ones available for Aiven for Apache Kafka.

 Update a service parameter with the Aiven CLI
 ---------------------------------------------